Ayutthaya Kingdom: Persian and French influences

-Painting by Johannes Vingboons of Ayutthaya, c.
-1665.

-Painting of Ayutthaya c.
-1665, painted by Johannes Vingboons, ordered by the Dutch East India Company, Amsterdam.

-View of Ayutthaya City, by Alain Mallet 1683.

-Upon his death in 1656, King Prasat Thong was succeeded first by his eldest son, Chai, who was almost immediately deposed and executed by the late King's brother, Si Suthammaracha, who in turn was defeated in single combat by his nephew, Narai.
-Narai finally assumed a stable position as King of Ayutthaya with the support of a mainly foreign court faction consisting of groups that had been marginalized during the reign of his father, Prasat Thong.
-Among his benefactors were, notably, Persian, Dutch, and Japanese mercenaries.
-It should therefore come as no surprise that the era of King Narai was one of an extroverted Siam.
-Foreign trade brought Ayutthaya not only luxury items but also new arms and weapons.
-In the mid–17th century, during King Narai's reign, Ayutthaya became very prosperous.
+Upon his death in 1656, King Prasat Thong was succeeded by his eldest son, Chai, who was almost immediately deposed and executed by the late king's brother, Si Suthammaracha, who was in turn defeated in single combat by his nephew, Narai.
+Narai secured the throne with the support of a mainly foreign court faction comprising groups marginalized under his father, including Persian, Dutch, and Japanese mercenaries.
+Ayutthaya consequently entered an era of greater openness to foreign trade, which brought luxury goods as well as new arms and weapons.
+In the mid-17th century, during Narai's reign, Ayutthaya became very prosperous.

-In 1662 war between Burma and Ayutthaya erupted again when King Narai attempted to take advantage of unrest in Burma to seize control of Lan Na.
-Fighting along the border between the two adversaries continued for two years and at one time Narai seized Tavoy and Martaban.
-Ultimately, Narai and the Siamese ran out of supplies and returned home back within their border.
+In 1662, war between Burma and Ayutthaya erupted again when Narai sought to exploit unrest in Burma to seize Lan Na.
+Fighting along the border continued for two years, during which Narai seized Tavoy and Martaban.
+Ultimately, the Siamese ran out of supplies and withdrew behind their borders.